tannousmarc/PYRAMID/README.md

 Simply run `ghci pyramid.hs` to start the intrepreter.

 To see all possible parses of a script, use `parse <parser> <input>`.
 The parser should generally be `stmnt`, with the input being a string.
+The return type is `[(String, Stmnt)]`.
+The first value in the tuple is the remainder string after parsing, with the second value being the parsed result.

 To run a program, use `runScript <program>`.